kubeshop/testkube/docs/testsuites-running.md

-# Running `TestSuite`
+# Running Test Suites

-To run your tests suites pass `testsuites run` command with test name to your `kubectl testkube` plugin.
-TestSuites are started asynchronously by default.
+To run your Tests Suites, pass `testsuites run` command with the test name to your `kubectl testkube` plugin.
+Test Suites are started asynchronously by default.

 ```sh
 kubectl testkube testsuites run test-example